Convenient Trailer Tongue Hinge For Storage

 Hinged Joint

-Speaking of strength, it’s good to remember when you cut a structural member — whether to weld or attach something (like a trailer tongue hinge), it is weaker after.
+Speaking of strength, it is good to remember when you cut a structural member – whether to weld or attach something (like a trailer tongue hinge), it is weaker after.
 That means you should over design that area so the joint is not a problem weak point.
 For instance, if your design calls for a 2×3 tongue tube, perhaps change it to a 3×3 before adding the hinge.
 (That may not be practical for existing trailers, but you might add some beef around an existing tongue tube.

 Wire and Brake Line Routing

 Since the wires and brake lines (if there) come from the tow vehicle, they must pass by (or through) the trailer tongue.
 The fold-away coupler makes that a little more tricky.
-The parts are hollow, so you can route things right down the tube, but be careful they don’t pinch or pull when opening or closing the hinge.
+The parts are hollow, so you can route things right down the tube, but be careful they do not pinch or pull when opening or closing the hinge.

 Re-Orienting The Hinge?